numpy/numpy/doc/source/reference/ufuncs.rst

     and for generalized ufuncs for which all outputs are scalars, the output tuples can be omitted.

+*keepdims*

+    .. versionadded:: 1.15

+    If this is set to `True`, axes which are reduced over will be left in the result as a dimension with size one, so that the result will broadcast correctly against the inputs.
+This option can only be used for generalized ufuncs that operate on inputs that all have the same number of core dimensions and with outputs that have no core dimensions , i.e., with signatures like ``(i),(i)->()`` or ``(m,m)->()``.
+If used, the location of the dimensions in the output can be controlled with ``axes``.

 *casting*

     .. versionadded:: 1.6